GenesysCloudBlueprints/ani-blacklist/blueprint/index.md

 ### Import the Architect workflows

-This solution includes one Architect workflow that uses the two [data actions](#add-genesys-cloud-data-action-integrations "Goes to the Add a web services data actions integration section").
-This workflow terminates an inbound phone call if it does have have a Queue ID and updates the External Tag on the conversation record to "No Queue".
+This solution includes one Architect workflow that uses one [data action](#add-genesys-cloud-data-action-integrations "Goes to the Add a web services data actions integration section").

-* The **Blacklist_v5-0.i3WorkFlow** workflow is triggered when a blacklisted caller dials to Genesys Cloud communicate user.
+* The **Blacklist.i3WorkFlow** workflow is triggered when a blacklisted caller dials to Genesys Cloud communicate user.
 This workflow terminates an inbound phone call if it matches the phone number from the Data Table.

-The Event Orchestration trigger invokes these workflows.
-The workflows in turn calls the Disconnect Voice Call and Put Conversation Tag data actions to update the outbound phone call.

 First import this workflow to your Genesys Cloud organization:

-1. Download the `Blacklist_v5-0.i3WorkFlow` file from the [ani-blacklist repo](https://github.com/GenesysCloudBlueprints/ani-blacklist) GitHub repository.
+1. Download the `Blacklist.i3WorkFlow` file from the [ani-blacklist repo](https://github.com/GenesysCloudBlueprints/ani-blacklist) GitHub repository.

 2. In Genesys Cloud, navigate to **Admin** > **Architect** > **Flows:Workflow** and click **Add**.